by ProcureDeskLast Updated : Feb-21-2019

 If you have a purchasing team, they can look at why it takes so long to create a purchase order and what can be done to reduce the cost.

-In the above example, the cost per PO is $62.7, So assuming that the team can reduce the cost by 50% and for the annual count of 10,000 PO’s – you can save around $313,500 on an annual basis.
+In the above example, the cost per PO is $62.7, So assuming that the team can reduce the cost by 50% and for the annual count of 10,000 PO’s – you can save around $313,500 annually.

 We highly recommend you to look at the cost of a purchase order and what can the team do to reduce the cost.